CAA(LOCAL) - FISCAL MANAGEMENT GOALS AND OBJECTIVES: FINANCIAL ETHICS

 Protection from Retaliation

-Neither the Board nor any District employee shall unlawfully retaliate against a person who in good faith reports perceived fraud or financial impropriety.
+Neither the Board nor any District employee shall unlawfully retaliate against a person who in good faith reports suspected fraud or financial impropriety.
 [See DG]

-If an investigation substantiates a report of fraud or financial impropriety, the director of legal services or the Superintendent's designee shall promptly inform the Board of the report, the investigation, and any responsive action taken or recommended by the administration.
+If an investigation substantiates a report of fraud or financial impropriety involving the commission of a felony offense, the Superintendent or designee shall promptly inform the Board of the report, the investigation, and any responsive action taken or recommended by the administration.
+If the investigation substantiates a report of fraud or financial impropriety involving the Superintendent, the investigation report shall be submitted to the President of the Board of Trustees.

 Federal Awards Disclosure